puppetlabs/puppetlabs-motd/README.md

 Motd utilizes the content of `motd/motd.erb` to populate the legalnoticetext registry key, which is shown before login on a Windows System

+* dynamic motd on Debian based systems

+Motd has the option to disable the dynamic motd messages on Debian based systems, by default no changes will be made

 Usage
 ------